calshius/monorepo-of-madness/2025-09-22-rag_word_puzzle/rag_magic/README.md

 ./manage.sh logs
 ```

-### OpenAI API Issues
+### Gemini API Issues
 - Verify your API key is correct
-- Check your OpenAI account has sufficient credits
+- Check your Gemini account has sufficient credits
 - Ensure you have access to the embedding model (text-embedding-ada-002)

 ### Memory Issues